AdriMil/OfficeAssistant/README.md

 ### Goal
 Hide parts of a picture by drawing a rectangle on zone you want keep secret.
-All operations are performed localy, without internet.
-Your data are protected.
 Compatible pictures formats are PNG, JPG and HEIC (iphone pictures)

 ### Application exemple